agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

     [Use Case]: https://raw.githubusercontent.com/agarcia169/4306-Donaldson-Project/main/images/useCaseModel3.drawio.png "Move this mouse or so help me god, I will unleash the fury of a thousand suns onto your entire bloodline you imbecile"

 4. ### Glossary
-   NLTK - The Natural Language Toolkit is a platform used for building python programs to work with the Human Language it conatains text processing libraries for tokenization, parsing , classificaton and semantic reasoning it was orginally developed by Steven Bird, Edward Loper, and Ewan Klein for the purposes of program development and education purposes
+   NLTK - The Natural Language Toolkit is a platform used for building python programs to work with the Human Language it contains text processing libraries for tokenization, parsing , classification and semantic reasoning it was originally developed by Steven Bird, Edward Loper, and Ewan Klein for the purposes of program development and education purposes

    Sentiment Analysis - the process of computationally identifying and categorizing opinions expressed in a piece of text, mostly used to determine whether the writer's attitude towards a specific topic is positive, negative, or neutral

-   Vader - Valence Aware Dictionary for Sentiment Reasoning is a module that is based within the intial package of NLTK and can be applied directly to unlabled text data.
-Vader analysis relies on a dictionary that can map lexical (relating words) to emotion intesities known as sentiment scores. which the score can be found just by adding together intensities of the sentence.
+   Vader - Valence Aware Dictionary for Sentiment Reasoning is a module that is based within the initial package of NLTK and can be applied directly to unlabeled text data.
+Vader analysis relies on a dictionary that can map lexical (relating words) to emotion intensities known as sentiment scores. which the score can be found just by adding together intensities of the sentence.

 # First Implementation